suulperi/ocp-nutanix/README.md

 ## Use Case 1 - Running workloads in two DCs
 ![Guestbook Architecture](/pics/guestbook-arch.png)

+- Be aware YOU have to implement GLB.
+For demo purposes it can be single HAProxy instance or something similar.
+- Follow the instructions [here](https://github.com/suulperi/submariner-acm) to deploy Guestbook App and Redis Databases.
+- It would require Redis Enterprise Cluster to be able to run Redis in Active-Active mode.
+If you want to try a test case which would include losing redis-leader.
+You need to run command `redis-cli replicaof no one` on redis-follower to change role of it.

 ## Use Case 2 - Replicating data on persistent volume level from DC to another
 ![volSync Architecture](/pics/volsync-arch.png)